 3. Emerging Technologies:

-Using AI-powered techniques like machine learning, robotics process automation ( RPA ), natural language processing ( NLP), businesses can rapidly analyze spends, match invoice with POs, review and compare contracts, quickly onboard vendors, and streamline the procurement process.
+Using AI-powered techniques like machine learning, natural language processing ( NLP), businesses can rapidly analyze spends, match invoice with POs, review and compare contracts, quickly onboard vendors, and streamline the procurement process.

 Blockchain: Blockchain leverages a distributed-ledger technology that eliminates the need to have a central database to certify records and transactions.
 And these transactions are stored in such a way that it cannot be tampered with or altered.
 Though still at a nascent stage, it can significantly impact processes like invoice and contract management.